 Award Grants.
 The Committee is authorized to establish Performance Share programs to be effective over designated Award Periods determined by the Committee.
 The Committee may grant Awards of Performance Share Units to Eligible Persons in accordance with such Performance Share programs.
 Before or within 90 days after the beginning of each Award Period, the Committee will establish written Performance Goals based upon financial objectives for the Company for such Award Period and a schedule relating the accomplishment of the Performance Goals to the Awards to be earned by Participants.
 Performance Goals may include absolute or relative growth in earnings per share or rate of return on stockholders' equity or other measurement of corporate performance and may be determined on an individual basis or by categories of Participants.
-The Committee shall determine the number of Performance Share Units to be awarded, if any, to each Eligible Person who is selected to receive such an Award.
 The Committee may add new Participants to a Performance Share program after its commencement by making pro rata grants.
-Notwithstanding the above, following the date that the exemption from Section 162(m) of the Code described in Section 19 (or any other) exemption having similar effect cease to apply to Performance Unit Awards, with respect to such Performance Unit Awards intended to qualify a "performance-based compensation" under Section 162(m) of the Code: (i) no more than 200,000 Performance Share Units may be awarded to any Eligible Person with respect to any Award Period and (ii) Performance Goals must be based on one or more of the following which may be expressed either on an absolute basis or relative to other companies selected by the Committee:
+Notwithstanding the above, following the date that the exemption from Section 162(m) of the Code described in Section 19 (or any other) exemption having similar effect cease to apply to Performance Unit Awards, with respect to such Performance Unit Awards intended to qualify a "performance-based compensation" under Section 162(m) of the Code: (i) no more than 200,000 Performance Share Units may be expressed either on an absolute basis or relative to other companies selected by the Committee: